Case study: Finding Crop Stress Before it Robs the (Yield) Bank

 Other areas in the field suggested for scouting and outlined with geo-referenced polygons by FluroSense smart crop stress detection algorithms were regularly scouted by agronomists to see if poor soil conditions in parts of this field would make crop susceptible to disease or pest attacks.

-Many clogged nozzles were also identified in July, and shared with the irrigation technicians, prompting them to quickly fix the nozzles to minimise further damage to the crops.
 Gibson states that most of the damage was able to be reversed when they identified it.
 This can be seen in the reduction of stressed areas from 7.8 acres in July to 3.9 acres in August.

 As a result of these post-season findings in 2019 CropQuest team decided to grow its program with FluroSense in 2020 and is now securing the crop condition of many more growers using FluroSense crop stress alerts.